 It weighs only 16 lbs which is going to be a serious competition for Britax B-Agile, Baby Jogger City Mini, and Mamas & Papas Armadillo.
 The OXO Tot Cubby is available in three colors and retails for around $299.
-You can also purchase cup holder and a bumper bar separately.
-Here is my full overview»
+You can also purchase a cup holder and a bumper bar separately.

 25. OXO Tot Cubby Plus – $399

 The OXO Tot Cubby Plus is an upgraded version of the Cubby.
-In addition to all of the great features of Cubby like roomy seat with deep recline, huge canopy with pop-out sunvisor, flip-flop-friendly brake, and large basket, it also has adjustable handle bar, adjustable leg rest, larger wheels, easily adjustable harness similar to car seat harness, front wheel suspension and upgraded fabrics.
+In addition to all of the great features of Cubby like a roomy seat with deep recline, huge canopy with pop-out sunvisor, flip-flop-friendly brake, and large basket, it also has an adjustable handlebar, adjustable leg rest, larger wheels, easily adjustable harness similar to car seat harness, front wheel suspension and upgraded fabrics.

-All these great additional features increase the weight of Cubby Plus to 20 lbs vs Cubby that weighs only 17 lbs.
+All these great additional features increase the weight of Cubby Plus to 20 lbs vs Cubby which weighs only 17 lbs.
 It also has that compact one-hand fold with an automatic lock and standing fold.
-This is full size stroller that could be your ONLY stroller.
-The Cubby Plus is a little more expensive retailing for around $399.
-Here is my full overview»

 At this point, your head is probably spinning from all the new models and your job of picking a stroller just got a lot harder.
 Don’t worry.
 I am here to help you.
 If have a question or need help narrowing down your choices, let me know by using the comment box below and I will do my best to answer it as soon as I can.